JPANet January 2023 Newsletter

 Justice In Action

 Human trafficking, or trafficking in persons, is one of the world’s largest organized criminal enterprises.
 Millions are held against their will for slave labor and/or sex work, including tens of thousands in the US.
 Human trafficking is growing because slave labor is profitable and because poverty and marginalization makes so many vulnerable to exploitation.
-The COVID-19 pandemic halted cross-boarder trafficking, but with borders re-opening, human trafficking is expected to increase.
-Learn more from Global Ministries.
+Find resources from Global Ministries.

 DC Action Center